 When on the road, you’ll rarely be getting a “good amount of sleep.”
 The last thing you want to worry about on your last night in a city is having to wake up early to turn in your key.
 It’s a good idea to find hostels that understand this, and make the check-out time appropriately later (11 a.m. or later).

 Especially if the hostel doesn’t have a bar, it’s important for it to have a large common area.
-The neutral “living room” space gives travelers a place to hang out and socialize — and maybe even learn some new slang words!
+The neutral “living room” space gives travelers a place to hang out and socialize — and maybe even learn a bit of the language!
 Especially if you’re flying solo, make sure you find hostels that allow you to easily meet fellow travelers.

 Find hostels that provide their guests with (preferably free) internet and Wi-Fi.
 Rather than scouring the city for nearby internet cafes, you’ll be able to get in touch with family and friends at any time.